boris-yakimov/dev-env/README.md

 :CocList diagnostics
 ```

-nvim clipboard failing in :healthcheck can be ignored,we can copy paste stuff by disabling mouse VISUAL mode in vim temporarily :
+nvim clipboard failing in :healthcheck can be ignored,we can copy paste stuff by temporarily disabling mouse VISUAL mode in vim temporarily :
 ```
 :set mouse=
 ```